gapdays/gap-sage-days2016/program.md

 If you have any suggestions for the program, please let the organisers know.

 The workshop wll be preceded by a GAP coding sprint.
+The focus of the GAP Coding Sprint will be on converging GAP and HPC-GAP development branches.
+If you have any suggestions for the coding sprint, please let the organisers know or [create an issue on GitHub](https://github.com/gap-system/gap/issues) using the label "gapdays2016".

 {% comment %}